Tsugaru, Aomori: Climate

 The city has a cold humid continental climate (Köppen Dfb) characterized by warm short summers and long cold winters with heavy snowfall.
 The average annual temperature in Tsugaru is 10.6 °C. The average annual rainfall is 1298 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.9 °C, and lowest in January, at around -1.3 °C.

 Demographics

 Per Japanese census data, the population of Tsugaru has decreased steadily over the past 60 years.

 History

 The area of Tsugaru was part of the holdings of the Tsugaru clan of Hirosaki Domain in the Edo period.
 After the Meiji restoration, the area was organised into Nishitsugaru District, Aomori.
 With the post-Meiji restoration establishment of the modern municipalities system on April 1, 1889, the area became part of Nishitsugaru District, Aomori on April 1, 1889.
 The village of Kizukuri was raised to town status on May 1, 1901.
-Kizuki expanded by merging with the neighboring villages of Koshimizu, Shibata, Kawayoke, Shussei, Tateoka and part of Narusawa on March 30, 1955.
+Kizukuri expanded by merging with the neighboring villages of Koshimizu, Shibata, Kawayoke, Shussei, Tateoka and part of Narusawa on March 30, 1955.

 The city of Tsugaru was established on February 11, 2005, from the merger of the town of Kizukuri, and the villages of Inagaki, Kashiwa, Morita and Shariki (all from Nishitsugaru District).